Sackboy: Concept and design

 A design goal for Sackboy was for the character to help define a game and be "infinitely customisable": the plain version of Sackboy had to be tiny, but still distinctive and ironic, with the option for players to add or amend various facial features or the character's gender markers without changing the body shape.
 A distinct and prevalent visual feature of Sackboy is the zip fastener, which once had an important gameplay function.
 According to Ettouney, it is a legacy part of the character's design process, and he noted that the team wanted to explore "a concept of a place where you play, and a place where you build that eventually became the Moon".
 Healey proposed that Sackboy would have the ability to open his zip, fold in on himself and undergoes a creation process inside himself, the idea being that creativity and ideas are all inside an individual, ideas which were ultimately unused.
 Smith contributed to the design process through his doodles, which explored the character's personality and introduced some subtler shapes to the visual design process like Sackboy's trapezium head, and the wrinkles in the cloth from his expressions.
 Ettouney credited Smith, a programmer for LittleBigPlanet, for helping to finalize the design process and solidify the efforts of the artists and as an example of teamwork dynamics in the early days of the company.
 Pang refined the final design of Sackboy by combining 4 distinct concepts from himself, Healey, Ettouney and Smith.
 According to the Media Molecule website, Sackboy was officially created on 1 October 2006.
-The name "Craftworld" would be used for the in-game universe where the LittleBigPlanet series takes place and the planet where Sackboy lives, which is created by ideas and dreams floating out of human heads during sleep.
+The name "Craftworld" is used for the in-game universe where the LittleBigPlanet series takes place and the planet where Sackboy lives, which is created by ideas and dreams floating out of human heads during sleep.

 "From day one he was grabbing and swinging, but for instance he looked strange as he swung about.
 Sackboy doesn't need to build up momentum to swing forward, he just somehow creates energy from nothing, and the animation needed to support that."